vladzima/workflowy-mcp/README.md

 Once configured, you can use WorkFlowy tools with your agent:

 ```
-"Create a new WorkFlowy node called 'Project Ideas' with high priority"
+"Create a new WorkFlowy node called 'Project Ideas' with todo layout"

 "List all my uncompleted tasks"